chris-koester-db/lakefed_ingest/README.md

 This deploys everything that's defined for this project, including:
 - Three jobs prefixed with `lakefed_ingest_`
-- main.py module for the partitioned copy job
+- main.py module for the partitioned ingest job
 - All associated resources

 You can find the deployed job by opening your workspace and clicking on **Workflows**.